sduff/sduff.github.io/_docs/colophon.md

 ### Sitemap pings

-[WASTE](http://github.com/sduff/waste), my homemade site generator, could automically ping Google and Microsoft Bing to alert them that a new version of the site was available.
+[WASTE](http://github.com/sduff/waste), my homemade site generator, could atomically ping Google and Microsoft Bing to alert them that a new version of the site was available.
 There are actually several locations where we can hook into the GitHub and Travis build process to perform the same tasks.
 These mechanisms will be documented at a later stage.